victoriamount/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used when the parameter for the function personalDice, name, is used in the function that generates a random number.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The output will still be in the same format, but an entirely new newRoll will be generated.
 c.
 What is the lexical scope of `newRoll`?

 ### Task 3 - Stretch Goals